 Most companies try to keep their work internal, hiring new employees to fill specialized positions, such as marketing management, rather than outsourcing work.
 This approach is advantageous in many ways, since it allows companies to keep tight control over their flow of work, and in some cases, it keeps costs minimal.
 But internalizing all of your company’s processes doesn’t always pay off.
 Since specialized marketing firms staff several niche employees with varying realms of expertise and have a much wider range of capabilities than non-specializing companies, in many cases they can perform more efficient work for a lower overall cost.
+One part of marketing that is often in-house is a company’s social media marketing.
+However, this requires training and ensuring that the employee is right for the job.
+Outsourcing to a social media management company similar to SidesMedia could be a better option if the business is looking to concentrate a significant amount of time and resources onto their social media platforms to grow their customer base and online presence.
 Another great reason to outsource is due to industry contacts.
 An SME may not have the contact or relation with companies like, John Gibson Displays that offer trade/ exhibition displays or they might not have the contacts in Google to get there advertisements to go live and ensuing they’re targeting the correct audience.

 Realizing this, a problem arises: how can you tell when it’s more efficient to hire your own staff to devise and carry out your marketing strategies, and when it’s more efficient to outsource the work?